-1.47 Generative artificial intelligence (GenAI) is rapidly developing, and, as such, this section gives guiding principles (rather than specific recommendations) for incorporating GenAI tools within the curriculum.

-1.48 Physics has contributed to the development of machine learning and artificial intelligence.
-The discipline uses and develops deep learning and neural networks to process experimental data and model systems.
-GenAI has the potential to enhance productivity in many areas of life.
-Students need to be prepared to use it in their studies and future employment, but they need careful guidance, training and practice within the curriculum to develop strategies for using GenAI in ethical and effective ways.

-1.49 GenAl generates text, images, video, computer code, and other outputs yet to be developed.
+- 1.47 Generative artificial intelligence (GenAl) is rapidly developing, and, as such, this section gives guiding principles (rather than specific recommendations) for incorporating GenAl tools within the curriculum. - 1.48 Physics has contributed to the development of machine learning and artificial intelligence and these are routinely used to process experimental data and model systems.
+GenAl has the potential to enhance productivity in many areas of life.
+Students need to be prepared to use it in their studies and future employment, but they need careful guidance, training and practice within the curriculum to develop strategies for using GenAl in ethical and effective ways. - 1.49 GenAl generates text, images, video, computer code, and other outputs yet to be developed.
 This impacts on the skills required of a Physics graduate in the workplace and hence on the skills, activities and learning outcomes central to a Physics degree.
-As with other technological advances, this should be embraced while maintaining an awareness of the risks and limitations.

-1.50 The availability of AI tools impacts learning outcomes and assessment.
-This requires the development of assessment protocols directly testing the use of GenAI.
+As with other technological advances, this should be embraced while maintaining an awareness of the risks and limitations. - 1.50 The availability of AI tools encourages the development of assessment protocols that acknowledge the use of GenAI.
 Assessments that recognise the potential of GenAI in Physics, develop students' critical thinking, and equip them with the ability to solve complex problems creatively should be welcomed.

-1.51 Students should learn to use GenAl responsibly, ethically and safely.
+1.51 Students should use GenAl responsibly, sustainably, ethically and safely.
 Care should be taken to ensure that sensitive data is not released into the public domain.
-For example, there may be issues with general data protection regulation and intellectual property.
-Students should also be trained to critique the output from any GenAl tool regarding accuracy, relevance or bias.
+For example, there may be issues with the General Data Protection Regulation and intellectual property.
+Students should also be trained to critique the output from any GenAl tool regarding its accuracy, relevance or bias.